 In the eyes of the law, a "tort" is a civil wrong, as opposed to a criminal wrong.
-In civil lawsuits based on tort law (also known as personal injury law) plaintiffs must prove that the defendant's bad act, whether intentional or negligent, injured them in some way.
+In civil lawsuits based on tort law (also known as personal injury law) the injured person must prove that the bad act, whether intentional or negligent, harmed them in some way.

-Highly qualified experts testify in these cases to prove (or refute) the defendants' culpability and the extent of the plaintiffs' damages.
+Highly qualified experts testify in these cases to prove the defendants' liability and the extent of the plaintiffs' damages.
 The expert witness fees alone could bankrupt anyone who's not independently wealthy.
-Mass torts provide economy of scale because the costs associated with proving causation are borne by all plaintiffs, as opposed to each plaintiff having to individually prove his or her case.
+Mass torts provide economy of scale because the costs associated with proving causation are borne by all plaintiffs, as opposed to each plaintiff having to individually prove their own case.